Skip to main content

 Factor Cigarettes ZYN

-Lung cancer risk Very High (15–20× baseline) Negligible
+Lung cancer risk Very High (15–20× baseline) No combustion pathway

 Cardiovascular disease High (2–4× risk) Low–Moderate (1.2–1.4× risk)

-Reversibility on cessation Partial (chronic damage) High (most effects reversible)
+Reversibility on cessation Partial (chronic damage) Unknown long-term pouch data

-Bottom line: Switching from cigarettes to ZYN eliminates 80–90% of smoking-related mortality risk.
-For smokers, ZYN is a rational harm-reduction tool.
+Bottom line: Switching from cigarettes to ZYN removes combustion and likely cuts a large share of smoking-related exposure.
+For smokers, that makes ZYN a plausible harm-reduction tool — but not a risk-free one.

 ZYN vs. Vaping